craftcms/commerce-stripe/README.md

 {{ cart.gateway.getPaymentFormHtml(params)|raw }}
 ```

-This is the default `paymentFormType`, and most installations will not need to alter it.
+This is the default `paymentFormType`, and most installations will not need to declare or change it.

 #### `checkout`

-This generates a form ready to redirect to Stripe Checkout.
+This generates a form ready to redirect to a hosted [Stripe Checkout](https://stripe.com/docs/payments/checkout) page.
 This can only be used inside a `commerce/payments/pay` form.
 This option ignores all other params.

 ```twig
 {% set params = {